 LASIK Quality of Life Collaboration Project

-The first phase involves the design and implementation of a web-based questionnaire to assess outcomes commonly reported by LASIK patients, but not previously adequately measured.
+The first phase involved the development of a web-based instrument for assessing PROs and ensures that the instrument is easy to use and understand, and adequately covers LASIK issues.
 This phase also involves interviews with patients contemplating LASIK as well as patients who have experienced poor outcomes and those who have experienced positive outcomes.
-Results from these interviews have guided modifications to the questionnaire.
+This phase of the project was completed in 2011 with 22 participants.

 The initial study determines an initial estimate of the prevalence of PROs in a select patient population - to estimate the percentage of patients developing difficulties performing their usual activities following LASIK.
 To do so, the questionnaire was used in an initial study of a patient population undergoing standardized treatment at the US Naval Medical Center San Diego.
 This phase of the project was completed in 2014 with 262 participants.

 This initial study further validates the questionnaire and prevalence in a national, multi-center clinical study in a civilian population.
 This phase of the project was completed in 2014 with 312 participants.

 The project produced a new questionnaire that can be used to more thoroughly assess candidates before LASIK surgery and to monitor them for visual symptoms after LASIK surgery, and in further research to identify which patients are likely to experience serious difficulties.

 In addition to a literature search and expert interviews, we used focus groups with patients and cognitive interviews to develop the project questionnaire so that it could assess the presence of visual symptoms and their severity, as well as measure the impact those symptoms had on a patient’s ability to function.
 In developing the questionnaire, we used images and clear definitions for the visual symptoms (ghosting/double vision, halos, glare, and starbursts) for patients and health care providers, which built a well-defined and consistent baseline for understanding our findings and for future research.